 The composite veneers can also be done in one visit usually.
 The cost will also depend very much on quality.
 The desire of the patient to look as perfect as possible, the complexity or the difficulty of the case for that particular patient will also have a bearing on the cost.
 And often the number of veneers done per procedure will have some bearing on the cost.

-So, for example, if you have multiple teeth veneer, usually the individual cost of the Veneer comes down.
+So, for example, if you have multiple teeth veneers, usually the individual cost of the Veneer comes down.
 And the single tooth that has to be matched perfectly to a natural tooth next to it can be almost as costly as having two teeth done because of the difficulty in doing that procedure.
-It varies, and it will vary from person to person.
+The cost will vary from person to person.

 Are you ready to get one or several dental implants ?